PPF vs Ceramic Coating: Which Paint Protection is Right for Your Car?

 What is Paint Protection Film (PPF)?

-Paint Protection Film (PPF) is a transparent polyurethane film applied to painted surfaces.
+Paint Protection Film (PPF) is a polyurethane film applied to painted surfaces.
 It creates a physical shield that protects against rock chips, scratches, bug splatter, and road debris.
-Premium films like UPPF Color PPF and UPPF Clear PPF also feature PLATICOAT™ self-healing technology, so minor scratches disappear with heat.
+Premium films like UPPF Cobia Color PPF and UPPF Hammerhead Clear PPF also feature PLATICOAT™ self-healing technology, so minor scratches disappear with heat.

 PPF is ideal for high-impact areas such as bumpers, hoods, side skirts, and mirrors where physical damage is most likely.